-We do not, therefore, encounter a record of longstanding ethical lapses nor a record on which one can fairly conclude that respondent has refused to alter his behavior in light of the earlier for the better discipline.
-In imposition of circumstances, one might easily conclude that the Kantor doctrine would call disbarment both because of the risk to the public of continued unrepentant behavior and of the clear demonstration unfitness that such a record would bespeak.
+We do not, therefore, encounter a record of longstanding ethical lapses nor a record on which one can fairly conclude that respondent has refused to alter his behavior in light of the earlier for the better imposition of discipline.
+In might easily conclude circumstances, one that the Kantor doctrine would call disbarment both because of the risk to the public of continued unrepentant behavior and clear demonstration because of the unfitness that such a record would bespeak.
 180 N.J. at 323-33, 850 A.2d 473.
 Respondent's record does not include evidence of such severity.